 Danny Baker is an English, journalist, comedy writer, radio DJ and screenwriter.
 Since the late 1970’s, he has worked for a wide range of publications and broadcasters including NME, LWT, the BBC and Talk Radio.

-He was born in Deptford and his intellect, knowledge of his subject and forthright opinions are vocalised in a strong east end accent which endeared him to so many.
-Danny was working as a journalist at NME, when in 1980 London Weekend Television (LWT), asked him to present Twentieth Century Box – a series of regional documentaries on elements of youth culture in London, produced by Janet Street Porter.
-The show highlighted new talent bands beginning to emerge from the London scene including Iron Maiden performing at The Marquee Club and interviews with “air guitarists”, Other editions featured early from Spandau Ballet and Depeche Mode.
+Danny Baker was born in Deptford; and his intellect, knowledge of his subject and forthright opinions, are vocalised in a strong east end accent, which endeared him to many.
+Danny was working as a journalist at NME, when in 1980, London Weekend TV (LWT) asked him to present Twentieth Century Box; a series of regional docs produced by Janet Street Porter, on elements of youth culture in London.
+The show highlighted new talent bands, beginning to emerge from the London scene.
+Including Iron Maiden performing at The Marquee Club and interviews with “air guitarists”.
+Other editions featured early footage from Spandau Ballet and Depeche Mode.

-He followed this with his first mainstream show as roving reporter-presenter on the Michael Aspel’s LWT regional magazine The Six O’Clock Show.
-He went on to appeared regularly on LWT’s regional output during the 1980’s and early 1990’s – working on such programmes as Six O’Clock Live, Danny Baker’s Londonders, and in 1991, The Game – a six-part series which featured coverage of teams involved in the fourth division of the East London Sunday Football League.
+Danny followed this with his first mainstream show, as roving reporter / presenter; on the Michael Aspel’s LWT regional magazine The Six O’Clock Show.
+He went on to appear often on LWT’s regional output during the 1980’s and early 1990’s.
+Working on such shows as Six O’Clock Live, Danny Baker’s Londonders, and in 1991, The Game; a six part series, which featured coverage of teams involved in the fourth division of the East London Sunday Football League.

-Danny also began a BBC Saturday night chat show, called Danny Baker After All which borrowed its style from Late Night with David Letterman, but his style and guests (Rick Wakeman of prog rock band Yes was a regular) did not attract the mainstream audience the slot demanded.
-Later he fronted television adverts for Daz washing powder and Mars bar confectionery.
-Baker parodied his Daz ads by appearing as himself on the sitcom Me, You and Him.
+Danny also began a BBC Saturday night chat show, called Danny Baker After All; which borrowed its style from Late Night with David Letterman.
+But his style and guests (Rick Wakeman of prog rock band Yes was a regular), did not attract the mainstream audience the slot demanded.
+Later he fronted TV ads for Daz washing powder and Mars bar.
+Baker parodied his Daz ads, by appearing as himself on the sitcom Me, You and Him.

-Danny’s broadcasting career has often reflected his two loves Music and Football.
-He presented BBC Radio 5’s 6-0-6 football related phone-in programme as well as the job of presenting Match of the Eighties, a six-part BBC series of football during the 1980/81 and 1985/86 seasons.
+Danny’s broadcasting career has often reflected his two loves, Music and Football.
+He presented BBC Radio5’s 6-0-6 football related phone in show, as well as the job of presenting Match of the Eighties; a six part BBC series of football during the 1980/81 and 1985/86 seasons.

-In 2013, Danny started working and co –presenting with Danny Kelly hosting a Friday evening football show as part of the new BT channel.
+In 2013, Danny Baker started working and co-presenting with Danny Kelly; hosting a Friday evening football show as part of the new BT channel.

 Book Danny Baker today!